ankushjain358/coderjony-statiq-blog/input/blogs/getting-started-with-aws-cdk-using-net.md

 `Amazon.CDK` is the base package, that must be installed whenever you are working with CDK.

 ## Step 4: Modify CDK Stack - Create S3 Bucket & DynamoDB table using CDK
-Go to `Program.cs` and replace existing code with below:
+Go to `Program.cs` and replace the existing code with the below:
 ```cs
 public static void Main(string[] args)
 {